Pulse tube cryocoolers vs.

 - The cryostat will not be rigidly mounted to any equipment that is sensitive to mechanical vibrations.

 - A base temperature of 4 K or below is necessary, but a PT system is beyond the budget limitations.

 - The cold head will not be oriented vertically with the second stage pointing down.

-If vibrations at the sample must be less than 5 µm, Lake Shore has a special design for a vibration isolated exchange gas-cooled system.
+If vibrations at the sample must be less than 5 µm, Lake Shore has a special design for a vibration-isolated exchange gas-cooled system.
 This system includes a 4 K, 7 K, or 10 K GM cold head with a special exchange gas vibration isolation system that reduces the vibration at the sample mount to less than 50 nm.
-The cryocooler does not make physical contact with the sample area so vibrations from the cold head are essentially isolated from the sample.
+The cryocooler does not physically contact the sample area, so vibrations from the cold head are essentially isolated from the sample.
 Because there is no physical contact between the cold head and the sample mount in this system, there is no incentive to use a more expensive PT cryocooler when a GM cryocooler will offer the same vibrational performance at a lower price.

 4 K pulse tube cryocoolers offered by Lake Shore

 |SHI RP-062B||0.5 W||Water||No|

 |SHI RP-082B2S||0.9 W||Water and air (outdoor only for air-cooled compressor)||Yes|